Connect with us

 • You can file a complaint to your state’s Department of Insurance whenever your insurer behaves unfairly.

-Many insurance consumers think that informing their insurer about accidents ensures their coverage will be managed costless by the insurance company.
+Many insurance consumers think that informing their insurer about accidents ensures their coverage will be managed cost less by the insurance company.
 People believe their insurance premiums will stay unaffected no matter whether they file a claim while accepting responsibility or not.

 7. Common Mistakes That Can Lead to Higher Insurance Rates